Mic-Tsai/Power_Consumption_Current_Sense_System-V1/README.md

 Power Consumption: Current Sense System V1
 ==============================================

-# Info

 Arduino base power consumption calculator.
 Print results as UART interface and oled display.
 Detail information please refer system block diagram.

 Driver reference TI's ADS1115: 16-bit Differential or Single-Ended ADC with PGA and Comparator

-This family of ADCs provide 4 single-ended or 2 differential channels.
+*This family of ADCs provide 4 single-ended or 2 differential channels.
-Each has a programmable gain amplifier from 2/3 up to 16x.
-Available in 16 bit versions:
+*Each has a programmable gain amplifier from 2/3 up to 16x.
+Available *in 16 bit versions:

 * [ADS1115 16-bit ADC](https://www.adafruit.com/product/1085)